History: Assistant Professor

 Current Research Projects

-I am currently working on a book project on the American Revolution entitled, “ ‘For the Good Order of Government’: The American Revolution and the Creation of the Commonwealth of Pennsylvania.”
+I am currently working on a book project on the American Revolution entitled, Forged in Crisis: The American Revolution and the Rise of a Commonwealth, 1740-1790.
 In this work I show that the revolution in Pennsylvania, rooted in long existing structural problems in the empire, fundamentally altered governing mechanisms of the state while at the same time giving expression to a political ideology emphasizing the “public welfare.”
-Combined, these two revolutionary developments provided the basis of a powerful regulatory state.
+Combined, these two revolutionary developments provided the basis of a powerful regulatory state that would affect the everyday lives of citizens well into the nineteenth century.

 Excellence in Teaching (2011)